The Ultimate Senior Housing Real Estate Resource

 A skilled nursing facility (commonly called SNF or Nursing Homes) is a type of nursing home certified to provide skilled nursing care and rehabilitation services.
 SNFs are also known as nursing facilities, skilled nursing units, and skilled nursing centers.
 The most important difference between a SNF and other types of nursing homes is the level and duration of care each provides.
 SNFs are better equipped and staffed to provide care for residents who need more medical attention and rehabilitation services than what is typically available in an assisted living facility or independent living community.
 The care provided in a SNF generally is more expensive than other types of nursing homes, but it is important to remember that the level of care is also much higher.

-Senior Housing Real Estate News
+Rental Real Estate News

 Senior Living Investing